Weekend with the Stars Seminar: Stars Aren't Born. They're Made.

 Diandra (“Fu”) Debrosse Zimmermann

 Diandra (“Fu”) Debrosse Zimmermann focuses her practice on the representation of public entities, and on complex litigation, including pharmaceutical, medical device, data breach, and environmental contamination litigation.
-Currently, Ms. Debrosse represents dozens of cities and counties against pharmaceutical manufacturers and distributors in the Opiate MDL.
 Among her many accolades, Ms. Debrosse, was selected by the National Trial Lawyers in the “Top 40 Under 40,” as well as the “Top 10 Under 40” for the State of Alabama by the National Academy of Personal Injury Attorneys, Inc. She was named to The National Trial Lawyers: Top 100, recognized in the list of America’s Top 100 High Stakes Litigators®, selected for inclusion to Alabama Super Lawyers for several years, and named as a Top Woman Attorney by B-Metro magazine.
-Ms. Debrosse serves on the Board of Governors for AAJ, the Board of Governors of the Southern Trial Lawyer Association, and is a current member of the Board of Bar Commissioners.
+Ms. Debrosse serves on the Board of Governors for AAJ, the Board of Governors of the Southern Trial Lawyer Association, and is a current member of the Board of Bar Commissioners for the Alabama State Bar.
 Ms. Debrosse served two terms as a member of the Executive Committee of the Birmingham Bar Association, is a former President of the Magic City Bar Association, and is a past Vice President of the Alabama State Bar.
 Grant & Eisenhofer, an AAJ Leaders Forum firm, has offices in Wilmington, Delaware; New York, New York; Chicago, Illinois; and Birmingham, Alabama.
-Ms. Debrosse practices out of the firm’s Wilmington office.
+Ms. Debrosse practices out of the firm’s Birmingham office.

 AAJ has a limited number of rooms available at the Westin New York at Times Square at a special group rate of $399 per night for single or double occupancy, plus any applicable taxes (currently 14.75%) and fees.
 To reserve a room, please click HERE or call the hotel reservation line at 1-888-236-2427 and state you are booking with the American Association for Justice.
 For cancellations or alterations to existing reservations, contact the hotel directly.
 AAJ is not responsible for cancellation or early departure fees.